- Search The Registry

 Since 1998, Bond has served as chairman of the NAACP.
 In November 2008, he announced that he would not seek another term as chairman.
 He continued to write and lecture about the history of the civil rights movement and the condition of African Americans and the poor.
 He was President Emeritus of the Southern Poverty Law Center.

 From 1980-1997 he hosted America's Black Forum, and has remained a commentator for the Forum, for radio's Byline, and for NBC's The Today Show.
 He wrote a nationally syndicated newspaper column Viewpoint, and narrated the critically acclaimed PBS series “Eyes on the Prize” in 1987 and 1990.
-Bond has been an outspoken supporter of gay and lesbian rights, and famously boycotted the funeral services for Coretta Scott King because the King children had chosen an anti-gay megachurch, in contradiction to their mother's longstanding support for the rights of gay and lesbian people.
+Bond was an outspoken supporter of gay and lesbian rights, and famously boycotted the funeral services for Coretta Scott King because the King children had chosen an anti-gay megachurch, in contradiction to their mother's longstanding support for the rights of gay and lesbian people.
 His positions have pitted elements of the NAACP against religious groups in the Black Civil Rights movement, which oppose gay marriage mostly within the SCLC Southern Christian Leadership Conference.

 Bond married Alice Clopton, a student at Spelman College in 1961, and divorced in 1989 after having five children.
 Bond married Pamela S. Horowitz, an attorney, in 1990.
 Bond was a Distinguished Adjunct Professor at American University in Washington, D.C.
 He also was a faculty member in the history department at the University of Virginia, where he teaches history of the Civil Rights Movement.